wan-yang/COLUMBIA-COVID19-PROJECTIONS-FOR-NYC/README.md

 - "Rebound 1 moderate increase in transmission" scenario: 10% increase in the transmission rate with respect to the projected estimates per the "As Is" scenario.
 - "Rebound 2 large increase in transmission" scenario: 25% increase in the transmission rate with respect to the projected estimates per the "As Is" scenario.

+#### Updates on model projections (6/27/2020):
+The City entered phase 2 reopening on Monday 6/22/2020 and is poised to enter phase 3 on July 6.
+For this week's projection, we thus updated model settings to anticipate potential changes including the phase 3 reopening.
+Per NYS guideline, all projections assume 50% maximum occupancy for industries allowed to open.
+In addition, for the 'As Is' scenario, we assume all New Yorker continue to wear masks, which effectively reduces transmission.
+PLEASE WEAR FACE MASKS WHEN YOU ARE OUTSIDE.

 ### Model Output